 CONCLUSION

-To bridge the gap between the nutritional needs and the quantity of food supply among human population, efforts need to be taken to identify and evaluate underexploited food sources.
-Hence, winged bean, being an underutilized protein rich crop was undertaken for the study to determine its seed quality during the maturity stages.
-Thus the present investigation revealed that physiologically matured seeds were obtained from the pods harvested at 50 DAA with pod and seed moisture content of 28.9% and 27.8%, respectively.
-The indices for physiological maturity were maximization of seed dry weight (32.47 g/100 seed), higher germination per cent (88%) and maximum seedling vigour.
-The visual indices for maturation was turning of pod to brown colour and the seed to black group (202 A).
-Hence it is recommended to harvest pods at 50 DAA for obtaining maximum quantity of quality seeds.
+Winged bean, being an underutilized protein-rich crop, determined for its seed quality during the maturity stagesrevealed that physiologically matured seeds were obtained from the pods harvested at 50 DAA with pod and seed moisture content of 28.9% and 27.8%, respectively.
+The indices for physiological maturity were maximization of seed dry weight (32.47 g/100 seed), higher germination per cent (88%), and maximum seedling vigor.
+The visual indices for maturation were turning of the pod to brown color and the seed to black group (202 A).
+Hence it is recommended to harvest pods at 50 DAA for obtaining the maximum quantity of quality seeds.

 REFERENCES